 - Go to Audiences, select an audience, and click See individual journeys in the Actions menu.

-- Go to Journey stages report and click See individual journeys in the Actions menu for a stage.
+- Go to Journey stages report > Manage and choose the report you're interested in.
+Then click See individual journeys in the Actions menu for a stage (the three-dotted menu).

 Note: Users are included in individual journeys when at least one event meets the criteria specified by the event attribute filter.
 For this reason, when you view events for a user in individual journeys, you see all events for the user including events that might not match the specified filter criteria.